-- Limit the annual tuition and per credit hour fee increases to a maximum of the change in the annual December Consumer Price Index (CPI-U) rate plus 2%, but not to exceed either 5% of total tuition and fees or the Illinois statute limitation. - Maintain a fund balance in the Tax Capped Funds between 40% and 60% of the budgeted annual expenditures. - Support quality teaching and learning through sound financial practices consistent with maintaining a Aaa bond rating. - 07.01.05 Financial Reports
+- Limit annual tuition and per credit hour fee increases to 5% of total tuition and fees or the Illinois statute limitation using the Higher Education Cost Adjustment (HECA) rate change as a guideline, as appropriate, to promote a balanced budget for Harper College and financial consistency for Harper students. - Maintain a fund balance in the Tax Capped Funds between 40% and 60% of the budgeted annual expenditures. - Support quality teaching and learning through sound financial practices consistent with maintaining a Aaa bond rating.

+07.01.05 Financial Reports